sheeenie/calculate_groundSteeringAngle/README.md

 The developer(s) working on the branch will look through the reviewer's comments and do changes if necessary.
 If no changes are made when the reviewer made suggested improvements the developer(s) have to explain why the suggested improvement has not been done by writing comments in the merge request (i.e., answer to the reviewers comments).

-The reviewer approve after changes has been made or developers’ comments has been sufficient enough why changes has not been applied.
+The reviewer approves after changes have been made or developers’ comments has been sufficient enough why changes has not been applied.
 The reviewer then merges the branch to main.
 The source branch shall be deleted and the comments untouched, i.e., do not squash the comments.

 If there are no improvement comments which the reviewer can leave ( the artifact is perfect as it is ), then it is encouraged to merge the branch directly.
 There is no need for the developer(s) to resolve comments if there is nothing to change.